auranic/ClinTrajan/README.md

 ## Specificity of clinical datasets

-Large clinical datasets are becoming increasingly available for systematic mining of associations between phenotypics data.
+Large clinical datasets are becoming increasingly available for systematic mining the associations between phenotypic variables, characterizing a particular disease.
+Specific properties of the clinical datasets represent challenges for applying the standard repository of machine learning methods.

 We assume that the real-life clinical data are characterized by the following features:
 1) They contain mixed data types (continuous, binary, ordinal, categorical variables)
 2) They typically contain missing values with non-random pattern across the data matrix